itsuki8914/srresnet4x/README.md

 # srresnet4x
-Super resolution with srresnet sing TensorFlow
+Super resolution with srresnet sing TensorFlow. the attached model is supesialized in cartoons.